 - Spotify is another streaming Alexa music service that many people will find easy to use with voice commands

-- TuneIn can be controlled with voice commands, and provides the closest thing to “actual radio stations” for satisfying your Alexa music craving.
+- TuneIn allow you to control their awesome radio / podcast app using voice commands.
+This provides the closest thing to “actual radio stations” for satisfying your Alexa music craving.
 This is my personal favorite music service for Alexa, because the ads are limited in their frequency and the music stations seem to be of high-quality tune selection.
 For example, the Roots Reggae station on TuneIn plays a great selection of songs.

 - YouTube is not directly supported by Alexa, but you can get Alexa YouTube play and search functions if you simply connect a phone or tablet to the Echo Dot via Bluetooth, then use Google’s voice recognition to search YouTube and/or play music from your phone.

 Two Options to Search for ANY Song by Voice:

 If you want to search for any song in Alexa, then you have two options.
 You need to either use Amazon music, which is about 8 bucks a month, or you need to connect a second device to your Alexa using Bluetooth.
 To use this method, follow these steps:

 - Turn on Bluetooth on your 2nd (Android) device, which should be an Android phone or tablet

 - Wait for Alexa to connect to your device’s Bluetooth.